v. 1.6 October 2017

 Find out more online…

-Documentation and further development: Predrag L. Bokšić (firstname.lastname@example.org)
+Documentation and latest development: Predrag L. Bokšić (Contact: junkerade at gmail.com).

 If you are using Windows operating system, download and run the Windows installer version of Perceptron.
 By default, it will install Perceptron into your My Documents folder.
 I recommend that particular location, because you possess all the permissions to write to that folder.
 Access is required in order to save the artwork and to edit the settings file.
 When you run the program for the first time, Avast antivirus scans it for half a minute.

-The Windows installer will put shortcuts to the Perceptron executable file and to the Perceptron Settings.
+The Windows installer will put shortcuts on desktop to the Perceptron executable file and to the Perceptron Settings.
 By double-clicking Perceptron shortcut, the appropriate 32/64-bit version of Java should start automatically.
 The shortcut Perceptron Settings is used to edit the Settings.txt file in a text editor (if necessary).